payo101/Night-Curfew-Solver/README.md

 npm install
 ```

-4.(For Backend) the command for starting the server is as follows
+4.(For Backend) go to the backend folder and the command for starting the server is as follows

 ```
 npm start